Clein2312/MIE_2.02_WS2022_I_Exam/doc/ex4.md

 # Exercise 4: Calculate cumulative precipitation time series

 In this section you want to narrow down your area of study and concentrate on the counties Olpe (OE) and Hochsauerlandkreis (HSK).
-You may have noticed the strong differences of SMI between OE and HSK for the months May and June 2017.
+You may have noticed the differences of SMI between OE and HSK for the month of July 2018.
-The SMI difference decreases in July, and in August the SMI become quite similar.
+The SMI difference are not as big in May, June, and in August the SMI become quite similar.
 How can you explain this?
 Does it have something to do with precipitation events?
 You will have to use the precipitation data offered by the German Weather Service (DWD) to find out.

 We would like to emphasize again that the monthly SMI data provided by the UFZ drought monitor are snapshots of actual values at the 16th of each month
-(i.e. 2017-05-16, 2017-06-16, 2017-07-16, 2017-08-16).
-To investigate the influence of precipitation on SMI we look at the period from 2017-04-16 (one month before the first SMI map) until 2017-08-16 (the timestamp of last SMI map of interest).
+(i.e. 2018-05-16, 2018-06-16, 2018-07-16, 2018-08-16).
+To investigate the influence of precipitation on SMI we look at the period from 2018-04-16 (one month before the first SMI map) until 2018-08-16 (the timestamp of last SMI map of interest).

 ## Aggregate hourly precipitation rate to achieve daily precipitation rate